 Medical review officers (MROs) are an important part of the drug testing process.
 Just what is an MRO, and why do you need one?

 We all know that substance abuse in the workplace can have dire consequences — low productivity, conflicts within the organization, and even safety concerns — which is the reason why a lot of companies take the initiative and invest time and resources to establish a drug-free workplace.
-This can be achieved through the creation of
+This can be achieved through the creation of a proper drug-free workplace policy, but the process doesn't end there.

 Even once the drug test results are in, there's one more crucial step.
 This is where the MRO comes in.